SatanWoo/WZStoreHouseTableView/README.md

         self.scaleView.transform = CGAffineTransformMakeScale(1.0 - scale, 1.0 - scale);
     }

-# Here I only use a linear transformation for simplicity, but you are not constrained to this implementation, you can use any high order math intepolation to implement transformation.
+##### Here I only use a linear transformation for simplicity, but you are not constrained to it.
+You can use any high order math intepolation to implement transformation.

 ## License
 MIT License